adelholtz/vuetility/README.md

 [![npm version](https://badge.fury.io/js/%40adelholtz%2Fvuetility.svg)](https://badge.fury.io/js/%40adelholtz%2Fvuetility)

+0.5.1
+* fix Readme.md
+* move dev-packages to dev-dependency

+0.5.0
+* added a new model property: allowUndefined
+    * allows values to explicitly be set to 'undefined' (this had been removed on 0.4.5)
+* added basic structure for stores without modules
+    * Attention: complete functionality still needs to be added

 0.4.5
 * bugfix: Number values incorrectly giving back NaN in some cases
 * temp fix: undefined and null values will no longer give type exceptions